-Read the First Key and the paragraph to your student(s).
+Read the First Key and the paragraph to your students.
 Have them look up the references in Q. #3 and fill in the chart on their own.
+(If you enjoy having your students work in groups, you could divide them into pairs for this task.)
 Give help as needed.

-When finished, go over the answers in class time.
-Have a poster board with the answers already written and show the answers one at a time as your student(s) shares the answers they wrote.
+When everyone has finished, go over the answers in class.
+Have an overhead or a poster board with the answers already written and show the answers one at a time as your students share the answers they wrote.
 Allow them variation in the wording.
 Take time to discuss each point.

-J. CHARI Reference Reason for Joy
+3. CHART Reference Reason for Joy

 Psa.
 27:1 Salvation.

 Psa.
 97:1 Reigns (The Ruler of all).

 Isa.
-49:13 Comforts...compassion.
+49:13 Comfortscompassion.

 Matt.
-28:8 Rose...dead (grave).
+28:8 Rosedead (grave).

-John 16:24 Answers prayer (...
-Jesus name.)
+John 16:24 Answers prayer ( Jesus name.)

 1 John 3:1: Loves.

 4 & 5.
-Discuss these questions in class time.
+Discuss these questions in class.

-Read the final paragraph to your student(s).
+Read the final paragraph to your students.
 Tell them that at the end of the three days they will write a paragraph to share how the Joy Experiment succeeded.
 Tell them that you will join in the experiment.
 They should feel free to remind you and to talk to you about these truths.
 Commit to them that you will also share with them how the experiment works in your own life.

-(Note: A big part of being an excellent Bible teacher is your willingness to share your life with your student(s).
-They need to see a model of authentic Christianity.
-God will bless you for your willingness to be humble and open before your student(s).
+(Note: A big part of being an excellent Bible teacher is your willingness to share your life with your students.
+They need to see a model of authentic Christianity in the classroom.
+God will bless you for your willingness to be humble and open before your students.)

-On Your Own: Read the directions to your student(s) and make sure they understand what they are supposed to do.
+Homework: Read the directions to your students and make sure they understand what they are supposed to do.
+Based on your knowledge of your class, assign them partners they will feel comfortable to share with.

-Remind your student(s) that their Memory Challenges are due on Day 6.
+Remind your students that their Memory Challenges are due on Day $6. \,$